Ocular Impact’ Rule For Green-Minded Airports Published

 Key Takeaways:

-• The FAA has implemented a new policy to prevent solar energy systems at airports from blinding pilots and air traffic controllers with reflected light.
+• The FAA has implemented a new policy to prevent solar energy projects at airports from creating blinding glare that could impact pilots and air traffic controllers.

-• Airports with control towers are now required to assess the potential "ocular impact" (glint and glare) from proposed solar projects and obtain FAA clearance for their designs.
+• Airports with control towers are now required to assess potential glare hazards, termed "ocular impact," from solar power projects and secure FAA approval for their designs.

 See a mistake?
 Contact us.